 - the airport layout.

-Based on indicative flight paths for the proposed Western Sydney Airport, Australian Noise Exposure Contours (ANECs) have been developed.
+Based on indicative flight paths for the Western Sydney Airport, Australian Noise Exposure Contours (ANECs) have been developed.
 ANECs are charts that compare noise exposure levels for different flight path options.
 They are useful for understanding the areas in which the highest noise levels would be experienced and to inform land-use planning.
 To help you understand more about the ANECs and the indicative noise impacts around these areas, you can use the noise modelling tool.

 Greater Blue Mountains World Heritage Area

-The EIS considers the proposed airport’s potential impacts on the Greater Blue Mountains World Heritage Area (GBMWHA) in recognition of Australia’s obligations under the World Heritage Convention and need to protect our natural environment.
+The EIS considers the airport’s potential impacts on the Greater Blue Mountains World Heritage Area (GBMWHA) in recognition of Australia’s obligations under the World Heritage Convention and need to protect our natural environment.

-At its closest point, the 1.03 million hectare GBMWHA is approximately seven kilometres from the proposed airport.
-The EIS found that construction of the proposed airport would have no direct impacts on the GBMWHA or its World Heritage values.
+At its closest point, the 1.03 million hectare GBMWHA is approximately seven kilometres from the airport.
+The EIS found that construction of the airport would have no direct impacts on the GBMWHA or its World Heritage values.
 Detailed assessment was undertaken of possible indirect impacts from aircraft overflights, including consideration of a number of tourism and wilderness areas within the GBMWHA.

 The Greater Blue Mountains World Heritage Area factsheet summarises the key points of the GBMWHA analysis in the EIS.